myriadrf/LimeSDR_GW/docs/documentation/project_structure.rst

 Overview
 ========
+This FPGA gateware project leverages the **LiteX** framework to create and manage the top-level design for various FPGA boards.
+The project integrates both custom application-specific logic, written in VHDL/Verilog, and pre-designed LiteX components such as **LitePCIe**, **VexriscV** softcore CPUs, and communication interfaces (**I2C**, **SPI**).
+Each FPGA board has its own unique platform and top-level files, allowing for flexibility and scalability across different hardware platforms.

-This section provides an overview of the folders and files contained in the project repository.
+An overview of the folders and files contained in the project repository can be found in this section.
 The structure is organized to facilitate FPGA gateware development.

 Root Directory
 ==============